Plastic Surgery Facility Des Moines

 AAAASF accreditation has been recognized as the gold standard.
 The vast majority of ambulatory surgery facilities are not accredited, operating independently of any peer review and inspection process.
 A growing number of states throughout the country, however, are recognizing the need for mandatory accreditation.
 AAAASF is in the forefront of legislative efforts to provide patients with safety and quality assurance in the outpatient surgery setting.

 In 1996, California became the first state to mandate accreditation for all outpatient facilities that administer sedation or general anesthesia.
 AAAASF was instrumental in the development of the California legislation (AB595), as well as subsequent laws and regulations adopted by states such as Florida, Georgia, New Jersey, Pennsylvania and Texas.
 AAAASF accreditation has been accepted by State Departments of Health in lieu of state licensure, and AAAASF has been approved to inspect facilities for certification by Medicare.
 AAAASF accreditation guidelines have been recognized as the gold standard providing the highest level of safety and quality in ambulatory surgery care.

 AAAASF-accredited facilities must meet stringent requirements.
 All AAAASF-accredited facilities must:

-Call today and ask for a tour of our beautiful facility and schedule a complimentary consultation with Dr. Robbins or any one of our excellent staff members.
+Call today and ask for a tour of our beautiful facility and schedule a consultation with Dr. Robbins or any one of our excellent staff members.